mendax-iitm/mendax-iitm/README.md

 <h1 align="center">Hi 👋, I'm Abhishek Kumar</h1>

 I am currently working in Coal India Limited as Electrical Engineering involved in planning of Washeries and Electrical Design.
-With interest in Programming I am also pursuing B.Sc. in Data Science and Programming from IIT Madras which I am enjoying very much.
+With interest in Programming I am also pursuing BS in Applications and Data Science from IIT Madras which I am enjoying very much.

 ## 🔨 Experience